Here’s why Intel acquiring chipmaker GlobalFoundries is a good idea

 - The move is in time when Intel is probing a major push to become a chip manufacturer for others

-Just last month, Intel Corp CEO Pat Gelsinger predicted the shortage of semiconductor chip will bottom out in the second half of this year before it gets back to a healthy supply-demand situation in 2023.
+Just last month, Intel Corp CEO Pat Gelsinger predicted the shortage of semiconductor chips will bottom out in the second half of this year before it gets back to a healthy supply-demand situation in 2023.
 The company, like a handful of other large players, appears to be taking matters on its own too.
 There are talks that Intel is exploring a deal to acquire chip manufacturer GlobalFoundries Inc. for US$30 billion.

 The interest to acquire, as reported by The Wall Street Journal, is a part of the company’s next big step on its plan to double down on its manufacturing business under the leadership of Gelsinger.
 Controlled by Abu Dhabi’s sovereign fund Mubadala Investment Co, the deal isn’t guaranteed and GlobalFoundries may continue to pursue an initial public offering, the paper said, adding that the talks don’t appear to include GlobalFoundries itself.